mavryk-network/LIGO/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 ### Storage size

-There are two types of contract storage in Tezos: regular contract storage and lazy storage – big maps.
+There are two types of contract storage in Mavryk: regular contract storage and lazy storage – big maps.
 Although these types are not distinguished at the language level (you can work with big maps as with any regular entry in your storage record), the difference is quite important.

-Tezos nodes read, deserialise, and convert all non-lazy storage to typed representation **upon each contract call,** even if a transaction does not read some storage entries.
+Mavryk nodes read, deserialise, and convert all non-lazy storage to typed representation **upon each contract call,** even if a transaction does not read some storage entries.
 Moreover, after the contract finishes its execution, the contents of the storage are serialised back into bytes and written to the persistent distributive memory, even if the storage was not modified, or just a part of it was modified by the transaction.
 These actions are quite resource-intensive and cost a significant amount of gas.
 Thus, **you should do your best to reduce the amount of non-lazy storage** occupied by your contract.

 Lazy storage, expressed as big maps, works quite differently.
 Only those elements that have been explicitly read (using `Big_map.find_opt`) are fetched from the context, deserialised, and converted to typed representation.
 If the transaction makes any changes to big map entries, only these changed entries are serialised and written to the context.